benbalter/benbalter.github.com/_posts/2014-11-3-rules-of-communicating-at-github.md

 ### 11. Secrets, secrets, are no fun

-Email is a terrible, terrible collaboration medium.
+Email is a terrible, terrible collaboration medium, and an even worse mechanism for storing organizational knowledge.
 There's no opt-in or opt-out mechanisms, no ability to link to or cross-reference discussions, and conversation history lives in a teammate's person inbox — when they leave so too does the context.
 Use email sparingly, and only when issues or chat, exposed to the company, would be inappropriate for the conversation.
 Put another way, email is for sensitive conversations.

 In practice, that means email is typically reserved only for things like personel discussions, one-to-one feedback, and external communication.
+The same goes for other mediums (like phone calls) that don't automatically capture and surface context.
 If you can have the conversation in a better medium, you should.

+### 12. Surface work early for feedback

+Code speaks louder than words.
+If you have an idea, timebox a small amount of time, mock up a proof of concept or prototype, and spike out a work-in-progress pull request.
+This process replaces the role traditionally filled my meetings in many cultures.

+In practice, that means opening a pull request against the relevant project, and prepending "WIP:" to the title.
+Is this a good idea?
+A terrible one?
+The wrong approach?
+Get early feedback from your coworkers, and iterate openly.
+The final product will be better as a result.

+### 13. If you can't diff it, don't use it

+Pull requests, and thus diffs is at the core of our workflow.
+Whether the change is to code, configuration, or prose text, being able to see exactly what is proposed, on an extremely granular level, without the need to download special software or leave my browser is key.
+If I can't see what you're proposing, there's no way for us to have a discussion about its merrits.

+In practice, that means, as early as the drafting stage, prefering formats like Markdown and CSV over proprietary or binary formats like Word or Excel.
+Open formats not only allow for diffing, but also facilitate targeted discussions through line-by-line commenting.
+When that's not possible, e.g., when making tweaks to a site's design, provide before and after screenshots within the pull request body to minimuze the burden on reviewers.

+### 14. Pull requests are community property

+As soon as you hit the big green "submit pull request" button, your code is no longer your baby.
+The bird has left the nest.
+You're still primarily responsible for its success, and for seeing that it's eventually merged into `master`, but that primarily involves facilitating a discussion that allows stakeholders to reach a general consensus, not advocating for "your" contribution.

+In practice, that means, at minimum, that it's bad form to title a pull request "@benbalter's edits", but more broadly, it relegates you to the role of gracious host, answering questions, implementing suggestions, and ensuring that necessary teams are invovled.
+At GitHub, we primarily use branch-to-branch pull requests within the same repository, so don't be surprised if someone else jumps in and politely pushes a commit or two.

-### 12. Don't ping, just ask
+### 15. Don't ping, just ask

 There's a stubborn chat anti-pattern, where all chat conversations sparked by a question must begin by the asker rallying an initial "PING".
 Not only is this rude (would you do that IRL?), but it defeats the purpose of chat: asycronisity.
 Don't ping your colleague's.
 Just ask the question.
 They'll know you have sometime to say, by virtue of the fact that you just said it, and can respond on their schedule, not yours.

 In practice, most chat programs let you mention a user by name at the start of a message to trigger a notification on their end.
 Push them the question, not just the notification.
 But you can take that a step further.
 There's a good chance someone else in the room just saw your question, and is also able to answer it (because you've exposed it to the entire team).
 That's the beauty of distributed teams.

-### Pull requests are community property

-### Surface work early for feedback